ntop/ntopng/fuzz/README.md

 Additionally there are some options that can be passed to `./configure`
  - **--enable-fuzztargets**: Enable all the fuzzing targets.
 It is used in the ClusterFuzz environment
- - **--enable-fuzztargets-local**: Enable all the fuzzing targets, used for local testing
+ - **--enable-fuzztargets-local**: Enable all the fuzzing targets, used for local testing.
+	This will define a function `main(int, char **)` making it incompatible with libfuzzer.
+	This is useful in conjuction with `-DIS_AFL` for fuzzing with AFL++ or to build in debug mode with no fuzzzing engine.
  - **--with-fuzz-protobuf**: Use libprotobuf-mutator.
+Right now it is compatible only with libfuzzer

 Additional sanitizers can be enabled by passing the specific flags in `CFLAGS` and `CXXFLAGS`